devsurajrai/neoGcamp-Interview-Prep/Readme.md

-# This repo contains Interview practice questions for neoGcamp.
+# This repository contains Interview practice questions for neoGcamp.